| The Vitamin Lawyer Occasional Papers - 2003-01cGMPs and the Future of the

 sales would have the same record keeping and other requirements as a truly small

+firm -- clearly a rule that may drive small companies out of business.
 From a recent conversation I’ve had with research scientist Durk Pearson, it is certain that leading

 nutrient lawyer Jonathan Emord will be bringing a lawsuit on behalf of Durk